apache/zeppelin/docs/interpreter/r.md

 ### Step 2

-Specify the following properties to enable yarn mode for R interpreter, and specify the correct R environment.
+Specify the following properties to enable yarn mode for R interpreter via [inline configuration](../usage/interpreter/overview.html#inline-generic-configuration)

 ```
+%r.conf

 zeppelin.interpreter.launcher yarn
 zeppelin.yarn.dist.archives hdfs:///tmp/r_env.tar.gz#environment
 zeppelin.interpreter.conda.env.name environment
 ```

-`zeppelin.yarn.dist.archives` is the R conda environment tar which is created in step 1.
+`zeppelin.yarn.dist.archives` is the R conda environment tar file which is created in step 1.
 This tar will be shipped to yarn container and untar in the working directory of yarn container.
 `hdfs:///tmp/r_env.tar.gz` is the R conda archive file you created in step 2. `environment` in `hdfs:///tmp/r_env.tar.gz#environment` is the folder name after untar.
 This folder name should be the same as `zeppelin.interpreter.conda.env.name`.